AnnaVargova/AutomationShield_wiki/OptoShield.md

 ### Reference

-The user reference is read from the potentiometer by calling
+The onboard potentiometer can be used in any role, but the most straightforward one is to read a user-defined setpoint `r`  using
 ```
-OptoShield.referenceRead();
+r=OptoShield.referenceRead();
 ```
-and the function returns the desired user reference setpoint in percents in the range of 0-100 \% as a floating point number.
+returning a floating-point number between 0-100\%.

 ## System Identification